What Are Astrology Aspects?

 Aspect Patterns

 Grand Trine: Three planets forming an equilateral triangle (all trines).
-Extreme ease but risk of complacency.
-You have a golden gift but might never unwrap it.
+Extreme ease, natural talent, and a risk of staying too comfortable.
+You may have a gift that only develops when you choose challenge on purpose.

 Yod (Finger of God): Two planets sextile with both quincunx a third.
-Destiny-driven pattern requiring constant adjustment.
-The planet at the apex represents your life mission.
+This can feel like a life pattern that requires constant adjustment.
+The apex planet shows where you are asked to refine your response rather than force a clean answer.

 Orbs and Exactness